lexalium/http-stepped-form/README.md

    $redirector = new Redirector();
    ```

 4. Create a Renderer.
-The Renderer crates and returns Response by template definition.
+The Renderer creates and returns Response by template definition.
    ```php
    use Lexal\HttpSteppedForm\Renderer\RendererInterface;
    use Lexal\SteppedForm\Entity\TemplateDefinition;